Jubatian/rrpge-spec/specs/acc_arch.rst

     +----+----+----+----+

-The Block Blitter uses a simple source increment logic, only taking a dedicated Source pointer and a Source increment register for it.
-The first source cell is taken from the offset by the initial value of the Source Pointer, then, and after all the source fetches, the Source pointer is incremented with the Source increment.
-Note that the increment happens even for the last fetched cell even if it is only used partially.
+The Block Blitter upon entry calculates the destination alignment shift.
+This is taken from the destination fraction after subtracting the source fraction from it.
+If the subtraction wraps around, the first source fetch stage terminates after the write into the shift register (the destination combine stage is not started).
+Note that the calculation of the begin mask is not affected, and the mask applies on the first executed destination combine.

+After each processed source cell unless it is a partial ending cell, the whole part of the source pointer increments by the source increment.
+The fractional part is adjusted by subtracting the fractional part of the blit length (with wraparound) after the blit.
+The fractional part of the blit length is the blit length modulo the Video RAM cell size (so ranging from 0 to 7, only even numbers in 8 bit mode) shifted left by 13 (to align proper with the 16 bits of fraction).

 Scaled blitter (SC)